SAP-samples/teched2023-XP264/exercises/ex2/README.md

 The only administrator left will be your trial account user.
 You cannot remove the authorizations of this user completely, as he is the only one left.
-The authorization
+For this reason the authorization
 - Manage Tenant Configuration
 - Manage tenant configuration and authorization assignment to users

-is therefore greyed out.
+is greyed out.

 <br><img src="/exercises/ex2/images/ex2_MTC.png" width="70%">